brrradley/brrradley/README.md

 - 🔭 Founder and Admin at LiteRECORDS since 2010
-- 🌱 Internation DJ and artist since 2007
+- 🌱 International DJ and artist since 2007
 - 👯 Awesome since 1987